 Lower School (K-5)

-The Lower School division serves kindergarten through fifth grades and seeks to develop a love of learning in academically ambitious young students.
+The Lower School division serves kindergarten through fifth grades and seeks to develop a love of learning in academically ambitious young students in the Summerlin area of Las Vegas.
 The traditional curriculum is based on the reading program and educational philosophy developed by founding Headmistress, Dr. LeOre Cobbley.
 This traditional education includes, but is not limited to: reading aloud daily, cursive writing, research projects, and timed math facts testing.

 In addition to the challenging work learned in the classroom, the Lower School expects kindness and consideration from all students.
 Growth in personal responsibility and positive character development are goals in every classroom.
 Every Lower School teacher works with his or her students to create a Good Citizen Program presented to the student body.
 These programs range in themes such as animals, love, nature, and dinosaurs.
 The presentations incorporate public speaking, music, and dance and end with recognizing Good Citizens -- those students that go above and beyond to demonstrate kindness in and out of the classroom.